cook-jeremy/StarRatingAPI/README.md

 ```

 ## Alternatives Considered
-### Alternative 1
+### Generic Rating Value
+As you may have noted, the type of `value` in `RatingStyleConfiguration` is `Double`, regardless of which floating point type is used to create a `Rating`.
 We considered a `RatingStyleConfiguration` that's generic over the type `Value` used in the initializer of `Rating`, so that a custom style can decide how to draw a symbol using the original `BinaryFloatingPoint` type:
 ```swift
 public protocol RatingStyle {
     @ViewBuilder func makeBody(